DevExpress/devextreme-demos/JSDemos/Demos/TextBox/Overview/description.md

 The [TextBox](/Documentation/ApiReference/UI_Widgets/dxTextBox/) is a UI component that allows users to enter and edit a single line of text.
-This demo illustrates the following  **TextBox** options:
+This demo illustrates the following  **TextBox** properties:

 - [value](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#value)
 A value the **TextBox** displays.